The Comprehensive Guide to Nonprofit Automation

 8. HR Management

 If you have a substantial team and plan on adding more staff in the future, human resources management can take up a lot of time.
-Shunt some of that workload onto a piece of software like Sapling, and suddenly, tasks like employee compensation, recruitment, and team alignment become more manageable, less prone to error, more efficient, and everyone is happier.
+Shunt some of that workload onto a piece of software like Sapling, and suddenly, tasks like employee compensation, recruitment, and team alignment become more manageable, less prone to error, and more efficient, and everyone is happier.
 Boom.

 Many nonprofits utilize a membership model to reduce marketing costs, boost engagement, and retain donors within a family-style atmosphere.
 But signing donors up and managing their information can be a headache.
-Keela and Wild Apricot can help you automate the membership process, from application to communications to nurturing and more, giving your team more time to work on creative pursuits.
+Keela can help you automate the membership process, from application to communications to nurturing and more, giving your team more time to work on creative pursuits.

 10. Event Management